 Breaking news for 2017.
-Paul’s latest book Plant Ecology will be published by Cambridge University Press in early 2017 in full colour.
+Paul's latest book Plant Ecology has been published by Cambridge University Press in full colour.
 This book starts with the origin of plants and their role creating the biosphere, moves through key causal factors that control plant communities, and ends with chapters on plant diversity and plant conservation.
 There 13 chapters, over 300 illustrations, a glossary, review questions and suggested further readings.
 While the book is aimed at university students and scholars, the writing style and examples should make the book enjoyable for many non-specialists.
-Cambridge is now taking advance orders for this book at their web site here.
+Cambridge is now taking orders for this book at their web site here.
 There is also a page for Plant Ecology on this web site here.

 February 2016.
 Paul's guide to the scientific literature on wetlands has now been published by Oxford Bibliographies in Environmental Science.
 This contribution begins with a general guide to introductory sources, particularly important books.
 The following sections will guide you to sources of information on more specific topics including flooding, nutrients, other causal factors, and geography.
 Two concluding sections give an overview of wetland conservation, and an introduction to the significance of aquatic plants.
 You can consult this guide online at Oxford Bibliographies here.
 If you are not working at a large research institution or library, you will have on-line access to only the introductory section.
 If so, you may view a version of the complete article on this web site here.

 October 2015.
 Paul's guide to the natural environment of Lanark County is now available in Carleton Place at The Book Gallery.
 This will also, for the first time, support online purchases through Abebooks.

 September 2015.
 Paul's talk Functional Groups in Wetland and Riparian Plants: A Strategic Perspective is now available on-line at Vimeo here.
 It is 15 minutes long.